Biodiv Sci ›› 2025, Vol. 33 ›› Issue (7): 24509. DOI: 10.17520/biods.2024509 cstr: 32101.14.biods.2024509

-Summer water source utilization patterns, activity range and suitable habitat distribution of Mongolian wild ass (Equus hemionus) in candidate area of Xinjiang’s Kalamaili National Park
+Summer water source utilization patterns, activity range and suitable habitat distribution of Equus hemionus in Xinjiang Kalamaili National Park candidate area

 1. 1 School of Economics and Management, University of Chinese Academy of Sciences, Beijing 100190, China